State cases pass 100,000 milestone; no deaths reported in South Florida

 Including nonresidents in Pam Beach County, the number is 1,583 in Palm Beach County, an increase of 6, followed by 154 total in St. Lucie, which is an increase of 1; Martin with 146, which is an increase of 2; Indian River with 51, with no increase, and 23 in Okeechobee, which is no change.

 DeSantis said there is sufficient hospital bed capacity in the state, including intensive care units.
-In addition, hospital can turn regular beds into ones for intensive car.
+In addition, hospitals can turn regular beds into ones for intensive car.

-More than half of the deaths, 1,653, are residents and staff of long-term care, including 199 in Palm Beach County, through Saturday,.The rise was 39 in the state in one day and 2 in Palm Beach County.
+More than half of the deaths, 1,673, are residents and staff of long-term care, including 199 in Palm Beach County.

-Florida, which is third-most-populous state, is ninth place, 53 ahead of Louisiana, which added 1 Sunday, according to Worldometers.info.
+Florida, which is the third-most-populous state, is in ninth place, 56 ahead of Louisiana, which added 7 Monday, according to Worldometers.info.

 National data

-New York reported the most deaths, 41, after 15 -- the lowest since the pandemic and a record 799 in one day in April.
-Second was No. 2 Massachusetts with 30.
-Top ten nations' total was 163.
+New York reported the most deaths, 53, on Monday after 43 Sunday and 15 on Saturday – the lowest since the pandemic and a record 799 in one day in April.
+Second was No. 3 Massachusetts with 16.
+Top ten states' total was 165.

-No. 12 Georgia added 1 and Washington, which was the original epicenter in the United States, is in 21th place with an increase of 5.
+No. 12 Georgia added 5.
+Washington, which was the original epicenter in the United States, is in 20th place, rising past North Carolina, with an increase of 6.

 One week ago Monday in the United States, were 118,283, two weeks ago there were 113,055, three weeks ago there were 107,163, four weeks ago 100,025, five weeks ago 92,193, six weeks ago 82,044, seven weeks ago 70,098, eight weeks ago 56,941, nine weeks ago 42,958, 10 weeks ago 27,583, 11 weeks ago 13,328, 12 weeks ago 4,073, 13 weeks ago 689, 12 weeks ago 95, 15 weeks ago 26, 16 weeks ago 6, 17 weeks ago 0.